 Restaurant bars come in all shapes, sizes, and themes.
-You can feature a full-service bar where customers can sit and even enjoy a meal along with a cocktail, or you might settle on a limited service bar where servers make or order their customers' drinks and deliver them to tables.
-There's no direct customer service between your bartender and your guests.
+You can feature a full-service bar where customers sit and even enjoy a meal along with a cocktail, or you might settle on a limited service bar where servers make or order their customers' drinks and deliver them to tables.

 In either case, you'll have to invest in outfitting the bar, at least if you plan on serving any alcohol other than wine and beer.
-This can mean an investment of a few thousand dollars or much more depending on how top-shelf you want to go.
-Some liquor, refrigeration, and other equipment needs are must-haves.
+This may mean an investing a few thousand dollars or much more, depending on your plan.
+Some liquor, refrigeration, and other equipment is necessary regardless of the type of bar.

 Basic Liquor Needs

-First, the liquor.
-Keep in mind that liquors come in three distinct qualities and you'll want to keep all three in stock for each type of liquor you serve.
+Liquor comes in three distinct qualities and you'll want to keep all three in stock for each type of liquor you serve:

 Consider Your Clientele

-The type of restaurant you're opening will provide guidance as to how much you need of what.
-If it's a fine dining establishment, you'll want to spend more money on aperitifs, liqueurs, and top-shelf liquors.
-If it's more of a burger joint or a sports bar, you might want to lean toward spending more on draft, craft, and upscale beers.
+The type, quality, and amount of liquor you choose to stock in your bar depends on the type of clientele that will visit your restaurant.
+If it's a fine dining establishment, you'll want to spend more money on aperitifs, liqueurs, and top-shelf liquor.
+If it's more of a burger joint or a sports bar, you will likely spend more on draft, craft, and upscale beers.

-Ask your beverage sales rep about free glasses.
+Beverage sales representatives sometimes offer free glasses.
 Many distributors offer them and other bar supplies as promotional gifts.
-This can go a long way when you're just getting started.
+This can be very helpful when you're just getting started.

-You'll need wine glasses, jiggers, shot glasses, Pilsner glasses, pint glasses, champagne glasses, martini glasses, brandy snifters, and highball glasses.
-Again, how many of which will depend on your anticipated clientele.
+You'll need to determine the number and type of glasses with which to stock your bar.
+These should include wine glasses, jiggers, shot glasses, Pilsner glasses, pint glasses, champagne glasses, martini glasses, brandy snifters, and highball glasses.
+Again, how many of each will depend on your anticipated clientele.

 Coolers and Refrigeration

 Look for refrigerators and coolers that have the Energy Star efficiency seal.
-These models use up to 45 percent less energy than most other models so they'll save you some money on your utility bill.
+These models use up to 45 percent less energy than most other models, so they'll save you money on your utility bill.
 At a minimum, you'll need a reach-in cooler, a wine cooler, and a glycol system.
-If you'll be offering beers on tap, you'll need keg storage and beer taps.
-You'll need a soda gun as well.
+If you'll be offering beer on tap, you'll need keg storage and beer taps.
+You'll also need a soda gun.

 A reach-in freezer can be a very nice convenience, one your bartender will most likely thank you for—profusely.